Holmusk/Quality-Assurance-Engineer-Challenge/README.md

 * Failure cases: any case that leads to unsuccessful registration and sign in of a new account (the more the better).
 * Other cases: cases that may lead to a suggestion in improvements of the app
 * The test script should be able to be executed from local machine and generates a report at the end of the test.
-* With that said we wish you good luck and look forward to receiving your submission!

 ## Judging Criteria
 * What you have produced will determine your final outcome